Skip to main content

 For more information, contact Ami Magisos (amim@wsac.wa.gov).

-For more information about this issue see Expanding Access to Housing Support Resources for Postsecondary Students Experiencing Homelessness in Washington.
+For more information about this issue see Expanding Access to Housing Support Resources for Postsecondary Students Experiencing Homelessness in Washington and Postsecondary Student Housing Insecurity Resources.

 Food Security Pilot